 Sequencing is only one of the factors that affect comprehension.
 Other factors that affect comprehension can be found here.

 SPARK cards are a versatile tool to use for many different language levels.
 I am sure that as I use them, I will discover new ways to incorporate the cards.
 I would love to hear some suggestions.

 The downside of the cards is that they are very culture specific.

 We don’t play football in South-Africa, nor do we have hurricanes.
 Sadly, trips to the library tend to be confined to the school day, and children don’t go to public libraries with their parents any more.
 That is not to say that children shouldn’t know about these things, and perhaps this is a good way to learn about other cultures.

-SPARK Cards are available on Amazon for $28.99
+SPARK Cards are now available directly fromTheSparkInnovations for $32.00

 Thank you to SPARK INNOVATIONS for sending me this product to review.
 All opinions are my own.